HUIT-OSS/ABOUT/README.md

 # Automated Aruba AP Provisioning

 Python script to interface with the Mobility Master/Controller to process an input CSV file containing APs to provision.
+We are currently provisioning Aruba 334 APs as mesh-portals, and Aruba 303H APs as mesh-points.

+Once we plug the APs for a floor into a PoE switch (with layer 2 access to the Mobility Controller), with factory-default settings they should show up in the controller's web GUI with their ap-names set to their MAC address.
+Once we see all the APs up in the controller, the script is run by specifying the building and floor corresponding to the connected APs.
+This will push the new ap-name, ap-group, and mesh-role configuration changes to the APs, then they will reboot.
+The 334s seem to come back up in ~3-5 mins, while the 303Hs have been taking more like ~10-30 mins.

+If an AP is already provisioned, its name will most likely no longer be its MAC address, thus the script will do nothing to it.
+If an AP fails to show up on the controller, a power-cycle usually will make it appear.

 ### Prerequisites